 Bath time is SUPER RARE for a new mom, so when she finds time for that indulgence (possibly while you’re there watching her baby), she needs to enjoy it to the fullest.

-I love this full gift basket from Etsy.
+I love this full gift basket from Etsy, which is an easy, one-click purchase.

 Ready-to-Go New Mom Gift Boxes